JongyoonSong/K-StereoSet/README.md

 # K-StereoSet

-Social bias probing dataset for Korean language models which is translated and post-processed StereoSet (https://github.com/moinnadeem/StereoSet).
+Stereotypical bias probing dataset for Korean language models which is translated and post-processed StereoSet (https://github.com/moinnadeem/StereoSet).

 ## Data Description
 1. **Intersentence**: In each sample, one context sentence and three options of next sentence are given. <br />